Mathematics

 MATH 444 Data Anlsys,Prob&Stat forTchrs 3 Credit Hours

 Concepts of probability using both experimental and theoretical models are considered with an emphasis on the use of probability models to describe physical phenomena and to make and interpret predictions.
 Topics in data analysis and statistics include drawing inferences from visual displays of data, applying techniques of inferential statistics, sampling and simulations to generate solutions to problems, and making appropriate inferences using best fit techniques.
 Evaluating data and arguments to establish validity, interpreting, calculating and solving problems related to correlation, distributions, percentiles and standard scores are also included.
 An investigative approach involving problem solving, reasoning and proof, connections, and communication will be emphasized.
 Calculator and computer technology will support the investigation of these topics.
 No credit for CASL concentration, minor, or area of focus.
-Open only to certified teachers or elementary education students.
+Open only to certified teachers or secondary education students.
 Student cannot receive credit for both MATH 444 and MATH 544.
+(W, AY).

 Restriction(s):